imny94/pydata-folium-talk/README.md

 This repo contains materials used for my presentation at the PyData Singapore Meetup held on the 21st October 2019 https://www.meetup.com/PyData-SG/events/265657885/

+Slides for the presentation is pending approval from my PR department.
+Sorry! ><

 ## Pre-requisites for Demo

 1. python 3.7 and above is installed